Top 10 Ford Mustangs of All Time

 It doesn't get more American than the Ford Mustang.
 With a rich history and decades of success, the Ford Mustang has become a household name.
-Its tough V8 engine and beautiful aesthetics have become trademarks that we've learned to associate with this magnificent vehicle.
-Here are the top 10 Ford Mustangs of all time.
+It's tough V8 engine and beautiful aesthetics and body styles have become trademarks that we've learned to associate with this magnificent vehicle.
+Lets pull off the car covers and take a close look at the top 10 Ford Mustangs of all time.

 With the GT350 already in the market, Shelby decided to add yet another Mustang variant among its lineup.
 Thus, in 1967 the Shelby Mustang GT500 was released to the public.
 The GT500 had a series of exterior upgrades as well as a medley of mechanical improvements that made the vehicle faster and smoother than ever before.
 The GT500 housed a 428 cubic inch V8.
 However, if this vehicle didn't provide the power that you craved, you could also purchase the GT500KR (King of the Road).
 This vehicle was equipped with the 428 Cobra Jet V8, an overall better performing engine.